r-lyeh-archived/heal/README.md

 heal
 ====

-- Heal is a lightweight C++ framework to aid and debug applications.
+- Heal is a lightweight C++ library to aid and debug applications.
 Requires C++11.
 - Heal requires OS dependencies only.
 - Heal has full API support for Windows, for now.
 Feel free to tweak heal.cpp and add more OSes :)
 - Heal pollutes namespace on purpose.
 Sorry but I think this is convenient.